 One warning: the term non-profit may not mean the agency’s services are totally free.
 So even if an agency is labeled as a non-profit, you still have to do a little more homework to find out if they charge for debt or budget counseling sessions.

-First off, you’ll want to try locating a budget counseling service that is free of charge.
-However, in some cases, you may need to sign up for a debt management program (DMP), which will usually have a cost.
+First off, you’ll want to try locating a counseling service that is free of charge.
+However, in some cases, you may need to sign up for a Debt Management Program (DMP), which will usually have a cost.

-If you are interested, you may be wondering "Where do I find budget counseling near me?"
-Well, the good news is thanks to the following sites you can find a budget counseling service that can help you get on track with your finances!
+The good news is there are several reputable sites where you can find a budget counseling service that can help you get back on track with your finances!

 Financial Counseling Association of America

 The Financial Counseling Association of America (FCAA) is an organization with financial counselors available to help you.
 You can get basic budget counseling at their various agencies as well as debt management plans.